 - Only This Computer.
 Allow access from a single IP address on the Internet.
 Enter the IP address to be allowed access. - IP Address Range.
 Allow access from a range of IP addresses on the Internet.
 Enter a beginning IP address and an ending IP address to define the allowed range. - Everyone.
-Allow access from any IP address on the Internet. - 7.
-Specify the port number for accessing the router web interface.
+Allow access from any IP address on the Internet.

+7. Specify the port number for accessing the router web interface.

 Normal web browser access uses the standard HTTP service port 80.
 For greater security, enter a custom port number for the remote router web interface.
 Choose a number from 1024 to 65535, but do not use the number of any common service port.
-The default is 8443, which is a common alternate for HTTP. - 8.
-Click the Apply button.
-Your settings are saved.
+The default is 8443, which is a common alternate for HTTP.